 Any identifying information will be removed from all manuscripts before they are sent to the editors who choose the semi-finalists to be sent to the judge.
 All manuscripts will be given a number to associate them with the contact information of their submitters.
 The Omnidawn staff members who remove the identifying information are NOT involved in the reading or selection of manuscripts.

 Only Omnidawn's Fiction Editors will read submissions, and these editors will not have access to the identities of the submitters.
 For the sake of avoiding any conflict of interest, if an editor believes that he/she recognizes the work of a colleague, student, or friend, then that manuscript is given to another editor.
 The editors will select the semi-finalists to be sent to the judge.
 The judge will then select the winner and five finalists.
 If the judge wishes to see additional manuscripts, she or he may request them; the judge is not, however, permitted to request specific manuscripts.
-Friends, colleagues, and/or past or present students of the judge are not eligible to compete.
-Past or present Omnidawn staff and interns are also not eligible to compete.
+Colleagues, past or present students, and close friends of the judge are not eligible to compete.
+Past or present Omnidawn staff, interns, and authors whose books Omnidawn has published are also not eligible to compete.
 The judge is not allowed to choose manuscripts that present a conflict of interest.

 Option 1: Submit on our secure web site.
 (Most submissions are via our online contest web site.
 This is usually the easiest way to submit.)